-- Q38.
-GH group comprises of subsidiaries and associated companies on entertainment industry and resort chain.
-Is GH entitle for group registration and what are the benefits of group registration? - A38.
-GH group is entitle to group registration if the company fulfil the following criteria:-
+- Q36.
+GH group comprises of subsidiaries and associated companies in the entertainment industry and resort chain.
+Is GH entitled to group registration and what are the benefits of group registration? - A36.
+GH group is entitled to group registration if the company fulfills the following criteria:-